 - Boundaries were pushed in terms of site monitoring and maintenance through the use of new technologies and strategies for creating urban forests.

 - Variations of plant communities were explored, replacing the more traditional monospecific approach to increase biodiversity.

 - Discussions around soil, micro-organisms and planting beds were instrumental in preserving the design’s integrity over time.

-- Matrix-based, a complex landscape system is also as functional as it is esthetic, recovering rainwater to irrigate meadow and forest.
+- A complex matrix-based landscape system created to be as functional as it is aesthetic.

 The team was pushed to expand their approaches and learnings for this particular project – the result was meticulously executed living design, one that will not only be self-sustaining but will also propel landscape architecture forward.